Twixes/emdrive/README.md

             └── data # core table data
 ```

-#### Data structure

 Every table has a `data` file containing all its, well, data.
-Such `data` files are made up of **pages**.
+Such `data` files are made up of pages.

-#### Row structure

-Rows contain values in the same order as their columns in the table definition, except variable-length values come after all fixed-length ones.
-Variable-length values are also prefixed with 2 length bytes (`u16`).
-Nullable values are prefixed with 1 marker byte (`u8`), which is `0x00` if the value is null, otherwise `0x01`.

 ### Launch configuration